 At the end of the day, like the aftertaste of a bittersweet memory, a thought continues to linger on, humming infinitely in rhythm to our desires, floating like the wisps of a cloud left behind.
 It beats with a severity strong enough to claw out the skin and mild enough to let sleep find its way back after a strenuous journey.

-It rises like a soft whisper from somewhere within the hollows of our subconscious and saunters its way up when the eyes finally find their pilgrimage in the dark to haunt the last shreds of peace that the heart conjured meekly and to char our dreams with a benevolent promise.
+It rises like a soft whisper from the hollows of our subconscious and saunters its way up when the eyes finally find their pilgrimage in the dark to haunt the last shreds of peace that the heart conjured meekly and to char our dreams with a benevolent promise.

 A fragile mind, beleaguered by the monotonous charades ends up cribbing and cringing as his love for travel doesn’t pan out according to his whim but aren’t we all travelling?
 From one phase to another, from one emotion to a new one, living life one heartbeat at a time, unbeknownst to the adventures of future?

 We travel in time, in experience and in age.
 Leaving parts of our soul in people and places like little souvenirs of our presence.
 We capture their essence and arrive back at a different phase, exhausted due to the culmination of one journey and slightly ecstatic at the beginning of another.